fzi-forschungszentrum-informatik/top_uav_cpp/README.md

 ## 🍫 Quickstart
-The example in main.cpp generates time-optimial trajectories according to the state-of-the-art method as well as of our basic generally valid version as well as our version with improved exploitation of kinematic properties.
+The example in main.cpp generates time-optimal trajectories according to the state-of-the-art method as well as of our basic generally valid version as well as our version with improved exploitation of kinematic properties.

 [1] Fabian Meyer, Katharina Glock and David Sayah "TOP-UAV: Open-Source Time-Optimal Trajectory Planner for Multirotor UAVs under Acceleration and Velocity Constraints"